deanhamsft/Brinehaven/The Salt Marsh/North from Brinehaven.md

 [[Saltmarsh randoms]]

-**After a solid three hours of travel the party comes within sight of the forest that grows on the more solid ground north of the marshes.**
+**After a solid hour of travel the party comes within sight of the forest that grows on the more solid ground north of the marshes.**